-Kevin Spacey cleared over sex assault charges
+Kevin Spacey cleared of sex assault charges

 Defence witnesses included Sir Elton John, who appeared by video link from Monaco, as well as Sir Elton's husband, David Furnish.

-Mr Spacey denied all charges - saying the allegations against him were "madness" and a "stab in the back".

-The Hollywood star won Best Actor Oscar in 2000 for American Beauty, and Best Supporting Actor in 1995 for The Usual Suspects.
+The Hollywood star won best actor Oscar in 2000 for American Beauty, and best supporting actor in 1995 for The Usual Suspects.

 He was also the artistic director at the Old Vic Theatre in London between 2004 and 2015.